clydemcqueen/tello_ros/README.md

 Tello drones auto-land if no commands are received within 15 seconds.
 The driver sends the appropriate keep-alive messages to avoid this.

+The driver sends telemetry data on the `flight_data` topic.
+The presence of this data is a good indication that the drone is connected.

 The driver activates video and sends images on the `image_raw` topic.
 Camera information is sent on the `camera_info` topic.